raffaelespazzoli/backstage-demo/README.md

 1. create a new organization or reuse an existing one.
 2. create an Oauth app (under 'Developer Settings') in this organization for backstage.
 The call back url should be `https://backstage.apps.${base_domain}/api/auth/github`
-3. create an Oauth app in this organization for Code Ready Workspaces / Eclipse Che.
-The call back url should be `https://eclipse-che.apps.${base_domain}/api/oauth/callback`
+3. create an Oauth app in this organization for OpenShift Dev Spaces.
+The call back url should be `https://devspaces.apps.${base_domain}/api/oauth/callback`
 4. create an Oauth app in this organization for OpenShift.
 The call back url should be `https://oauth-openshift.apps.${base_domain}/oauth2callback/backstage-demo-github/`
 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.
 6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
 The callback url should be `https://ghr.apps.${base_domain}`.